farcompen/EventfulApiClient/README.md

 # Description  </br>
-Api Client to Search events on http://eventful.com </br> It shows 20 events result of  current month.
-The location is getting from user..</br>
+Api Client to Search events on http://eventful.com </br> It shows 20 events(as default) results of  current month.(optional ) The location is getting from user..</br>